Qyint-Community/qyintessential-minetest-mods/nonuseless/README.md

 *Check Parent Directories README and Wiki for more Information!*

 # Licensing
-This Mod is published under the QYINT-LICENSE.
+This Mod is published under the GPLv3.